 “How on earth is it your fault?
 I was the idiot who chose to sign up!”

 Now, James has actually asked me if he can write a guest post on here, where he gives his perspective on when your partner is involved in MLM, but for now I’ll give a brief overview on why he feels that way.
-(Keep an eye out for James’s guest post in the future!)
+(Read James’ full thoughts here!)